 If you go with a boneless roast, you are likely to find it sold rolled and tied.
-From here, you could unroll it and make a few slices to even out the thickness before you roast or grill it.
-(That’s called butterflying, and you could also ask the butcher to do it.)
+Wondering how to butterfly a leg of lamb?
+Just unroll a boneless roast and make a few slices to even out the thickness.
+You could also ask the butcher to do this for you.

-No matter which cut you choose, there are so many recipes!
+No matter whether you choose bone-in or boneless, there are so many recipes!
 Let’s begin with some of the classics.

 For garlicky goodness, this simple 6-ingredient roast takes advantage of elemental ingredients such as black pepper, kosher salt, fresh rosemary, and 8 garlic cloves to gently complement and highlight the flavor of a boneless leg of lamb.
 The basic outline of this straightforward recipe: Place the lamb in a roasting pan, cook for about 2 hours 30 minutes (but check your meat thermometer!), remove from the oven, let rest, and serve.

 For a new spin on the tradition of mint sauce with lamb, make a fresh mint pesto with almonds, lemon zest, extra-virgin olive oil, and chili flakes.
-Spread that inside a boned leg of lamb, roll and tie the meat, and roast it in a hot oven.
+Spread that inside a boned leg of lamb, roll and tie the meat with kitchen twine, and roast it in a hot oven.

 Red wine and lamb are a match made in heaven.
 If you’re ready to take on a more ambitious cooking project, try brining your leg of lamb for 24 hours with red wine, salt, and plenty of fresh herbs and garlic.
-You’ll get a roast that’s deeply seasoned all the way to the bone, with additional slivered garlic on the outside.
+You’ll get a recipe for roasted leg of lamb that’s deeply seasoned all the way to the bone, with additional slivers of garlic on the outside.

 Recipes for lamb racks, chops, and steaks

-If a large lamb roast sounds like too much of a good thing, think about cuts beyond the leg.
+If a large lamb roast sounds like too much of a good thing, think beyond the leg to other cuts of meat.
 Lamb racks, chops, and steaks are solid options that come in manageable serving sizes.

 You’re familiar with lamb chops.
 A rack of lamb is just the loin chops before they’ve been cut apart.
 For this recipe you’ll marinate a rack with garlic, rosemary, thyme, and olive oil.
 Start it in a hot oven to brown, then reduce the heat so the meat cooks evenly to the center.